Platform logo

 In phase one, the critical aspects of the layout were identified according to the results that emerged from the scoping review by Setola et al. (2019) and the knowledge acquired by the research group after the field visits to more than fifteen birth centres in Europe.
 These critical aspects of the preliminary project were identified (Figure 1):

-• The position of the accesses and, therefore, the paths of the entire floor seems to suggest the possibility that the Birth Centre is a transit for other hospital users, thus creating an interference of different flows;
+• The position of the accesses and, therefore, the paths of the entire floor seem to suggest the possibility that the Birth Centre is a transit for other hospital users, thus creating an interference of different flows;

-• The elongated shape of the room dedicated to the three great moments of the birth event (labour, birth, post-birth) prevents optimal use of the available square meters as it requires a serial arrangement of the furnishings and does not allow for different configurations to be identified in accordance with the needs of these three moments;
+• The elongated shape of the room dedicated to the three great moments of the birth event (labour, birth, and post-birth) prevents optimal use of the available square metres as it requires a serial arrangement of the furnishings and does not allow for different configurations to be identified in accordance with the needs of these three moments;

 • The proximity of social spaces to the birth rooms could lead to problems in the control of noises that would compromise privacy and control and the woman's ability to relax.
-From the literature studies, it is not clear whether a separation of the unit between the more social area and that of the rooms is a positive element or a detriment to the sense of openness that the birth centre should offer to users;
+From the literature studies, it is not clear whether a separation of the unit between the more social area and that of the rooms is a positive element or a detriment to the sense of openness that the birth centre should offer to users.

 Figure 1.
 Preliminary project layout and critical aspects.
 The colour of the big dots is related to the writing of the same colour (© TESIS -DIDA)

 To better investigate some relevant architectural topics and set new requirements, phase two was dedicated to understanding stakeholders' needs.
 Spatial layout analysis, users' perception questionnaires, and focus groups were used to achieve this goal.
-The spatial analysis was conducted through field visits to the existing facility and configurational layout analysis in which geometric measurements were detected, such as distances, heights, and sizes, but also configurational measures such as Integration and Visibility through the use of Space Syntax techniques (Hillier, 2007).
-The perception of users (mothers and midwives) was detected through the administration of questionnaires concerning the affective quality of spaces (Perugini et al., 2002), humanization (Andrade et al., 2012), experience (Fenaroli and Saita, 2013), and BESP questionnaire specifically built for the physical characteristics of the space, and focus groups.
+The spatial analysis was conducted through field visits to the existing facility and configurational layout analysis, in which geometric measurements were detected, such as distances, heights, and sizes, but also configurational measures such as Integration and Visibility through the use of Space Syntax techniques (Hillier, 2007).
+The perception of users (mothers and midwives) was detected through the administration of questionnaires concerning the affective quality of spaces (Perugini et al., 2002), humanization (Andrade et al., 2012), experience (Fenaroli and Saita, 2013), the BESP questionnaire specifically built for the physical characteristics of the space, and focus groups.
 Employing the interpretative analyses of the data through statistical software, they were then compared to the spatial data to find associations that confirmed the importance of some topics for women and midwives and to identify measures that could represent these issues and guide the project.
-The specific results of these analyses are reported in a paper by Setola and al. (2022).
+The specific results of these analyses are reported in a paper by Setola et al. (2022).

 Table 1.
 Inputs for the new layout design according to users' needs.